StephanieML/HMT-SCS-2018/docs/ngram.md

 ---
 layout: page
-title: N-grams
+title: n-grams
 ---

-# Using N-Grams to Explore Formulaic Language #
+# Using n-grams to Explore Formulaic Language #

 ## What is an n-gram ##

-A string of N number of words (or letters), usually used to find repeated phrases in a corpus.
-Today, we'll look at Ngrams in the Homeric scholia
+A string of *n* number of words (or letters), usually used to find repeated phrases in a corpus.
+Today, we'll look at n-grams in the Homeric scholia.

 ## How to use the tool